 Bruce Cahan is CEO and co-founder of Urban Logic, a nonprofit that harnesses finance and technology to change how systems think, act and feel.

 Bruce was trained as an international finance lawyer and merchant banker, at Weil Gotshal & Manges (10 years) and Asian Oceanic (2 years).
 As a social entrepreneur, Bruce acquired skills as a government technologist, emergency responder and someone who enjoys reconnecting meaning to how the world works.
 Bruce graduated The Wharton School at the University of Pennsylvania (B.S.
 Economics 1976) and Temple Law School (J.D.
-1979), and is licensed as a lawyer in California (2006), New York (1980) and Pennsylvania (1980).
+1979), and passed the bar exams and practiced law in California (2006), New York (1980) and Pennsylvania (1980).

 Our global banks and financial rating systems have failed.
 They lack credible commitment to social sector values or continuity.
 They are the legacy of camouflaging how money moved in a industrial age powered by fossil fuels through web of sovereign and corporate hierarchies.

 High transparency banks - where corporate governance and supply chain data are easy to apply to money movements - can change this picture, and prevent global monetary and climate crises.

 I am working to create GoodBank™(IO), a new form of ethical bank, merging affinity group wisdom, supply chain accountability and regional economics.